 Reducing C-sections among low-risk, first-birth mothers

-Although there is a heavy focus on driving down the C-section rate, we know there are situations where this delivery method is the safest option for mother and baby.
-Because this is major surgery with potential complications, health professionals want to ensure that low-risk mothers are given the appropriate time and support to deliver vaginally.
+Although there is a heavy focus on driving down the C-section rate, OB hospitalists know there are situations where this delivery method is the safest option for mother and baby.
+Because a cesarean birth is surgery with potential complications, health professionals want to ensure that low-risk mothers are given the appropriate time and support to deliver vaginally.
 The rate of low-risk C-sections spiked to 28.1% in 2009 but has since come down to 25.9% in 2018.

-OB hospitalists play a special role on L&D teams and can make a direct and immediate impact on medically unnecessary C-section rates.
-Here are some of the ways an OB hospitalist presence can positively impact a hospital’s C-section rate:
+OB hospitalists play a special role on L&D teams and can make a direct and immediate impact on medically unnecessary C-section rates, effectively helping reduce C-section rates.

 - Because OB hospitalists do not have private practices and are in the hospital 24/7, they have the time to support women during vaginal labor under safe and low-risk circumstances.
 This eliminates the convenience factor that still exists among some OB/GYNs.

 One of OBHG's hospital partners recently saw a substantial reduction in their C-section rate.
-OB hospitalists collaborated with hospital leadership and community physicians to lower the rate from about 40 percent to 20 percent within a three-month span.
+OB hospitalists collaborated with hospital leadership and community physicians to lower the rate from approximately 40 percent down to 20 percent within a three-month span.

 Oops!
 We could not locate your form.